 - A timeline: By participating in social media, you are inadvertently providing a timeline for the insurance company.
 If something you post contradicts the timeline in your case, these discrepancies can present a problem and jeopardize your claim.

-Workers’ Compensation Attorneys in Marietta & Cobb County
+Workers’ Compensation Lawyers in Marietta & Cobb County

 If you suffered an accident at your place of work that resulted in injuries, you are entitled to receive workers’ compensation benefits.
 At Chestnut & Beller, our Marietta and Cobb County workers’ compensation attorneys are dedicated to protecting the rights of those we serve to ensure they are able to achieve a fair and just financial recovery.
 Contact our firm today!